-45.50 - In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires:
+In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires:

 - a. a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located; - b. a valuer to be independent; - c. procedures to be followed for dealing with any conflict of interest; - d. the rotation and diversity of valuers; - e. in relation to security property for a loan, an independent valuation to be obtained: - i.
-Before the issue of a loan and on renewal: - A. For development property, on both an 'as is' and 'as if complete' basis; and B. For all other property, on an 'as is' basis: and - ii.
-Within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of loan covenant.
+Before the issue of a loan and on renewal: - A.for development property, on both an 'as is' and 'as if complete' basis; and B.for all other property, on an 'as is' basis: and - ii. within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of loan covenant.

-45.50 - Trilogy's valuation policy meets each aspect of this benchmark other than, as explained in Section 4.6 of the PDS and below, Trilogy does not invariably obtain a new valuation on a renewal of a loan.
+Trilogy Funds' valuation policy meets each aspect of this benchmark other than, as explained in Section 5.6 of the PDS and below, Trilogy Funds does not invariably obtain a new valuation on a renewal of a loan.

-Trilogy does not invariably obtain a new valuation on the renewal of a loan because the terms of the renewal may not warrant the cost of the valuation, if for instance, the term is merely increased by a number of months and there is no reason to believe that the loan will not be repaid in full.
+Trilogy Funds does not invariably obtain a new valuation on the renewal of a loan because the terms of the renewal may not warrant the cost of the valuation, if, for instance, the term is merely increased by a number of months and there is no reason to believe that the loan will not be repaid in full.
 In determining whether a new valuation should be obtained in any particular case, the Lending Committee will take into account a number of factors, including those referred to at 45.81(c) below.
-Further details of Trilogy's Valuation Policy are provided below at Disclosure Principle 5: Valuation Policy and in Section 4.6 of the PDS.
+Further details of Trilogy Funds' Valuation Policy are provided below at Disclosure Principle 5: Valuation Policy and in Section 5.6 of the PDS.

-Benchmark 6: Lending Principles - Loan-to-Valuation Ratios
+Benchmark 6: Lending Principles - Loan-to Valuation Ratios

-45.56 - If the scheme directly holds mortgage assets:
+If the scheme directly holds mortgage assets:

-- a. where the loan relates to property development funds are provided to the borrower in stages based on independent evidence of the progress of the development; - b. where the loan relates to property development the scheme does not lend more than 70% on the basis of the latest 'as if complete' valuation of property over which security is provided; and - c. in all other cases the scheme does not lend more than 80% on the basis of the latest market valuation of property over which security is provided.
+- a. where the loan relates to property development-funds are provided to the borrower in stages based on independent evidence of the progress of the development; - b. where the loan relates to property development-the scheme does not lend more than 70% on the basis of the latest 'as if complete' valuation of property over which security is provided; and - c. in all other cases-the scheme does not lend more than 80% on the basis of the latest market valuation of property over which security is provided.

-45.56 - Where the loan relates to a property development, funds are provided to the borrower in stages based on reliable evidence that is independent of the borrower regarding the progress of the development.

 - a.
-Where the loan relates to a property development, at the time of approval, the Trust does not lend more than 70% on the basis of the latest 'as if complete' valuation of the property over which the security is provided. - b.
-In all other cases, the Trust does not lend more than 80% on the basis of the latest market valuation of the property over which the security is provided.
+Where the loan relates to a property development, funds are provided to the borrower in stages based on reliable evidence that is independent of the borrower, such as a report from a licensed quantity surveyor, regarding the progress of the development. - b.
+For a property development loan, Trilogy Funds will not lend more than 70% of the 'as-if complete' valuation of the property. - c.
+For a non-property development loan, Trilogy Funds will generally not lend more than 80% of the 'as-is' valuation.
+However, Trilogy Funds may lend more than 80% of the 'as-is' valuation when relying upon the 'project related site value' but will not lend more than 70% of that value.
+In these cases, Trilogy Funds would be lending on the 'project related site value' such that further funds can be advanced from the Trust.